 It seems that when I was creating our account, I mistakenly thought that the “name” was our account nickname and not our Twitter handle.
 Twitter turned “The New Leaf Journal” into “leaf_journal.”
 By the time I noticed, the dye had been cast, the Rubicon crossed.
 It is too late to turn back.
 We march on to Rome.

 I am not, and have never been, a member of the Communist Party.
-Our account shall not use hashtags.
+Our account shall not use hashtags (update: I use hashtags on Twitter because it is the only way that 12 people will see posts there instead of 10).
 I will strive to keep it in line with the heroic values of the last Roman Emperor, Constantine XI.
 Would he have used hashtags?
 I think not.

 With that aside, allow me a digression.
-Have a look at our Flipboard magazine.
+Have a look at our Flipboard magazine (update: you can’t look because it does not exist).
 Notice that some of our posts have hashtags.
 I did not choose any of them.
 I do not understand how Flipboard chooses them.

 For my recent article on an immigration legal issue regarding an alien from Hong Kong, Flipboard assigned the post #Hong Kong.
 Close enough there.
 But for my “The Trees Leaf in May” article, how did it come up with #Palm Desert, CA?
 I have never once referenced Palm Desert on this site.
 I do not know where Palm Desert is, other than that it is apparently in California.
 If anyone looks for Palm Desert news on Flipboard, he or she will be very disappointed.